 This past May, Ian and his dad Greg took a weed tour together.
 For the tour guides at My 420 Tours, it’s not uncommon to see adult families sharing a cannabis experience.
 As the stigma around marijuana use lifts and it becomes more acceptable, we predict that partaking with parents will become a cozy and intimate rite of adulthood, just like sharing a bottle of wine.

-We caught up with Ian and Greg after their tour to find out a little more about how cannabis brings them together and adds to the family dynamic.
+We caught up with Ian and Greg after their father-son trip aboard the 420 bus to find out a little more about how cannabis brings them together and adds to the family dynamic.
 Their story is inspiring.
 What if all parents could connect like this with their grown-up kids?
 It could go a long way toward bridging the gaps between generations, between medical and recreational use, between judgment and acceptance.

 Enjoyment for Ian, pain relief for Greg